 Data Breach notification document

-If you hold personal data and unfortunately experience a data breach, then you need to notify the relevant governing body of the incident and what steps you will undertake to notify anyone affected.
+If you hold personal data and unfortunately experience a data breach, then by law, you need to notify the relevant governing body of the incident.
+This should also include what steps you will undertake to notify anyone affected.

 Let us know if you can think of any other contracts/insurance that we can add to the list.